awesome-panel/awesome-panel/docs/_copy_of_project_root/README.md

 python setup.py sdist bdist_wheel
 ```

-If you wan't to publish the package to PyPi you should first
+If you want to publish the package to PyPi you should first

 update the version number in the setup.py file.
 The format is `YYYYmmdd.version`.
 For example `20191208.1`